George L. Barrow: Biography

 On his release from jail he moved to Oakleigh, Victoria, where his brother John T. Barrow was in business.
 Melbourne was experiencing a land boom, and he worked for a year or two as a land agent.
 He then established The Oakleigh and Fern Tree Gully Times, and closely associated himself with the interests of the district.
 In 1891 he returned to Adelaide and The News.

 Around 1894 he moved to Western Australia, where he stayed for a few years.

 From around 1908 he lived in Fiji.
-There he was active politically, frequently criticising the Government for its shortcomings as he saw them, particularly in its relations with the native population.
-He published several pamphlets exposing these faults, in order that the Colonial Office might not be able to plead ignorance as an excuse for inaction or mistaken policy.
+There he was active politically, frequently criticising the government for its shortcomings as he saw them, particularly in its relations with the native population.
+He published several pamphlets about these faults.
 In 1923 he was a candidate for election to Fiji's Legislative Council.

-In his last years he lived alone in a remote area of Fiji, not far from the residence of his niece, Mrs Bucknell, and died at either Nadroga or Nausori.
+In his last years he lived alone in a remote area of Fiji, not far from the residence of his niece, and died in either Nadroga or Nausori.

+The Chronicle newspaper commented after his death:

 Mr. Barrow was a well read and very capable man; and also a clever and trenchant writer.
 Never lacking in courage, he was prepared at any cost to fight for what he believed to be right.
 His uncompromising nature made it rather difficult sometimes to work with him, but, even when his advanced views could not be endorsed, his friends admired his independence and sterling character.
 It could hardly be otherwise, seeing that he was absolutely unselfish, and that he lived with no other object than to serve his fellow-man.